chromelyapps/Chromely/README.md

 Contributing
 ---
 Contributions are always welcome, via PRs, issues raised, or any other means.
+To become a dedicated contributor, please [contact the Chromely team](https://github.com/orgs/chromelyapps/people) or [raise an issue](https://github.com/chromelyapps/Chromely/issues) mentioning your intent.

 License
 ---